chengr28/specialdlp/specialdlp/document/readme.en.txt

 * Set credit system to "Lovelace" and turn all the punishing rules on.
 Please DO NOT set the credit system to eMule official, because there are not any punishment rules.

-* Turn "Upload BAN" on.
+* Turn "Upload Ban" on.
 It can refuse SoftBan leechers downloading from us, but we will not refuse their uploading.

 * Change reducing score proportion to maximum.